noemistatcat/segmentation_agent/README.md

 - **Gemini 2.5 Flash**: Underlying LLM with retry configuration

 #### 2. Tool System
-Tools are Python functions decorated with `@tool` that agents can call:
+Tools are custom Python functions that agents can call:
-- Feature caching to avoid passing large arrays through LLM context
+- Preprocess the data
+- Perform cluster analysis
-- Comprehensive logging for debugging and monitoring
+- Generate segment profiles and descriptions
-- Type-safe interfaces with validation
+- Save data

 #### 3. Elbow Method Implementation
 The clustering optimization uses a mathematical approach to find the elbow point: